LaurentClaessens/lora/README.md

         git clone https://github.com/LaurentClaessens/lora

-* Read the manual
-    in lora/documentation/manual.pdf
 * Configure
    * Create `lora.cfg` taking example on `example.cfg` (self-explaining)
    * Adapt the paths MOC_BIN and BOOST_THREAD_LIB  in `makefile`.
-* Compile the whole
+* Compile the whole and test :

         make all
+        ./tests.sh

+* Read the manual
+    in lora/documentation/manual.pdf

 # DEFAULT USE